sigmundch/DEP-member-interceptors/proposal.md

 ### Example 4: observability

-Let's dive into more detail with our motivating problem of data-observability.
+Coming back to our motivating use-case.
 Consider this code from Polymer, where an annotation is already used to indicate that a field is observable:

 ```dart